FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 also minimizes the impact of DUT fluctuations, as much as realistically possible for a given trial duration.

-This document aims to solve the DUT in SUT problem by estimating the noiseless end of the SUT performance spectrum using a limited number of trial results.
+MLRsearch methodology aims to solve the DUT in SUT problem by estimating the noiseless end of the SUT performance spectrum using a limited number of trial results.